Indians' hopes fade after shutout loss to White Sox | Devdiscourse

 Daniel Palka homered twice, and five pitchers combined on a four-hitter to lift the host Chicago White Sox to an 8-0 victory against the Indians on Thursday night, dealing a serious blow to Cleveland's American League wild-card hopes.
 Cleveland (93-66) lost for the second straight night to fall two games behind Tampa Bay (95-64) in the race for the second AL wild card with three games remaining.
-The Oakland A's (95-63) held a half-game lead on Tampa Bay for the top wild card pending their late result Thursday night.
+The Oakland A's (96-63) have a one-game lead over Tampa Bay for the top wild card after a 3-1 victory late Thursday night.

-The Tuesday loss eliminated the Indians from contention for a fourth successive AL Central title.
+The Wednesday loss eliminated the Indians from contention for a fourth successive AL Central title.
 If Cleveland misses out on the postseason, its struggles against Chicago figure to loom as one culprit.
-The White Sox (70-88) won the latest series two games to one and finished with an 11-8 edge in the season series.
+The White Sox (70-88) won this series 2-1 to finish with an 11-8 edge in the season series.

 Chicago seized control of a scoreless game by erupting for a four-run fourth inning.
 James McCann smacked a three-run home run against Indians rookie right-hander Aaron Civale before Palka made it back-to-back home runs for the White Sox with the first of his two solo shots -- his first two homers of the season.
 Civale entered Thursday having yielded two home runs in 54 1/3 innings in 2019, but he gave up two on consecutive pitches.